Gcaufy/freedb/README.md

   -?, --help              Display the help
   -h, --host string       Connect to host, which is a https/ssh git clone link.
   -s, --short-output      Only output the value
+  -k, --key string        Secret key for encrypt and decrypt.
   -t, --token string      Access token for the git repository.
 ```